Tips, gratuities and service charges

 - Tip or gratuity handed directly to the employee

 The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 became law on 20 July 2022.
-It introduces new rules about how employers share tips, gratuities, and service charges amongst employees.
+It introduced new rules about how employers share tips, gratuities, and service charges among employees.
 The Act came into effect on 1 December 2022.

 What is a mandatory service charge?